This feature is only available if you are on the Enterprise licensing plan.

 https://cloud.uipath.com/orgID/) and sign in using your Azure AD account.

 Now you can work with the users and groups in the linked tenant's Azure AD.
-You can find Azure AD users and groups using search, for example to add a user to an Automation Cloud group, but they are not listed in either the Users or Groups pages.
+You can find Azure AD users and groups using search, for example to add a user to an Automation Cloud group.

 What changes for my users after the integration is active?

-Users can immediately sign in using their existing Azure AD account and benefit from the same permissions they had on their UiPath account.
+Users can immediately sign in using their existing Azure AD account and benefit from the same permissions they had on their local account.

-If you have not removed their UiPath user accounts, users can also continue to sign in with their UiPath account, both methods work.
+If you have not removed their UiPath user accounts, users can also continue to sign in with their local account, both methods work.

 To use their Azure AD account, they must navigate to your organization-specific Automation Cloud URL, which is of the form